-Born in 2001 in Hackensack, N.J., Matthew Whitaker grew up surrounded by music.
-His love for playing music first began at the young age of three, after his grandfather gave him a small Yamaha keyboard.
+Born in 2001, Matthew Whitaker’s love for playing music first began at the young age of three, after his grandfather gave him a small Yamaha keyboard.

 At nine, Matthew began teaching himself how to play the Hammond B3 organ.
-Four years later, he became the youngest artist to be endorsed by Hammond—in its 80-plus year history.
+Four years later, he became the youngest artist to be endorsed by Hammond in its 80+ year history.
 He was also named a Yamaha Artist at 15, becoming the youngest musician to join the stellar group of jazz pianists.

-He’s already toured both here in the US and abroad, performing before the Youth Assembly at the United Nations headquarters in New York City and on other world renowned stages, including Lincoln Center for the Performing Arts, the Apollo Theater, Carnegie Hall, and Jazz at Lincoln Center in NYC; SFJAZZ Center in San Francisco; the John F. Kennedy Center for the Performing Arts in Washington, D.C.; the Raymond F. Kravis Center for the Performing Arts & Ali Cultural Arts in Florida, and at international venues in France, Italy, Morocco, and Japan.
+He’s already toured both here in the US and abroad, performing before The Youth Assembly at the United Nations headquarters in New York City, and on other world renowned stages, including: Lincoln Center for the Performing Arts, the Apollo Theater, Carnegie Hall, and Jazz at Lincoln Center in New York City; SFJAZZ Center in San Francisco; the John F. Kennedy Center for the Performing Arts in Washington, DC; the Raymond F. Kravis Center for the Performing Arts, Monterey Jazz Festival, Newport Jazz Festival, Playboy Jazz Festival, Telluride Jazz Festival, and at international venues in France, Italy, Germany, Indonesia, UK, Australia, Switzerland, Portugal, Japan, Spain, Morocco, and South Korea.